nitin6753/Employee_Turnover_Prediction/Readme.md

 >   * Hold company-wide and within-team discussions to understand and address the company work culture, across the board and in specific contexts.
 >   * High evaluation scores should not be reserved for employees who work 200+ hours per month.
 Consider a proportionate scale for rewarding employees who contribute more/put in more effort.

-> * Next Steps
->   * It may be justified to still have some concern about data leakage.
-It could be prudent to consider how predictions change when last_evaluation is removed from the data.
-It's possible that evaluations aren't performed very frequently, in which case it would be useful to be able to predict employee retention without this feature.
-It's also possible that the evaluation score determines whether an employee leaves or stays, in which case it could be useful to pivot and try to predict performance score.
-The same could be said for satisfaction score.

 > * Skills Demonstrated: EDA, Logistic Regression, Tree Based ML Algorithms, Hyperparameter Tuning, Cross-validation.